-- Are we able to save money? - · Can I/we make the necessary changes to meet the desired monthly mortgage payment?
+- Am I/are we able to save money? - Can I/we make the necessary changes to meet the desired monthly mortgage payment?

 Do not be pressured.
-Buying a house can be an excellent investment, but personal situations or other factors, such as whether you and other household members anticipate remaining in the area for several years, may counsel against it.
+Buying a house can be an excellent investment, but personal situations or other factors, such as whether you and the other Members anticipate remaining in the area for several years, may counsel against it.
 NACA is a nationwide organization and will assist you wherever and whenever you are ready to be a homeowner.
 You can also discuss these issues with your NACA Counselor.